Back

 I’m always thinking about how I can help my country.
 I would like to help make the dairy industry in Mexico more sustainable by looking at sustainability from the farm management level to help farmers get the most from what they are producing.
 I would also love to someday create an organization that collaborates with experts in the field, looking at sustainability from crops to milk.

 The capstone project allows you to focus on an area of interest within the one-year time frame of the program, while still involving research.
-My project is a simple partial budget focusing on the economic feasibility for a small farm in NY to acquire automated health monitoring systems.
-I’m looking to see if it makes sense for small farms to invest in specific technologies.
-Depending on the current here performance of the farm, it can help improve some metrics, especially because in
+My project was a simple partial budget focusing on the economic feasibility for a small farm in NY to acquire automated health monitoring systems.
+I’m wanted to see if it made sense for small farms to invest in specific technologies.
+I ultimately found that it does make sense because in New York State, current policies are limiting labor force bandwidth and technology can help farms be less reliant on labor.

 What has been the most memorable or impactful part of being in the Animal Science MPS program?